dasch-swiss/dsp-ui-lib/README.md

     - demonstrate a part of dsp-ui-lib (component, service etc.) in the new component of the demo app
 - in `AppRoutingModule` and `AppComponent`'s template, set up the routing for your new component in the demo app.

-### Run the application locally in dev mode with Live Reloading
+### Run the Application Locally in Dev Mode With Live Reloading

 To make changes to the DSP-UI and have your changes reflected immediately upon saving, follow these steps: